-5.7.5 Submission to CMS for Heightened Scrutiny Review.
-After the public notice and comment period on the Statewide Transition Plan with the included list of settings subject to heightened scrutiny, SCDHHS will submit a final list of settings for CMS Heightened Scrutiny Review.
+5.7.4 Submission to CMS for Heightened Scrutiny Review.
+After the public notice and comment period on the Statewide Transition Plan with the included list of settings as described above in Section 5.7.3, SCDHHS will submit a final list of settings as described above in Section 5.7.3, including those settings for CMS Heightened Scrutiny Review.
+SCDHHS will submit the Statewide Transition Plan with these lists no later than Oct.
+30, 2020, and will follow the public notice protocol described above.

-For any setting that is not home and community-based and remedial actions are not sufficient enough to make the setting compliant with the home and community-based regulations, appropriate action will be taken by SCDHHS to insure continuity of care for any current waiver participants' receiving home and community-based services in this setting.
-Procedures for participant relocation will be followed as outlined in the "Relocation of Waiver participants" section above (page 41).
+For any setting that is not home and community-based and remedial actions are not sufficient enough to make the setting compliant with the home and community-based regulations, appropriate action will be taken by SCDHHS to insure continuity of care for any current waiver participants receiving home and community-based services in the setting.
+Procedures for participant relocation will be followed as outlined in the "Relocation of Waiver participants" section above (page 65).

-Conclusion
+6 Conclusion

-If you have any comments or questions about this STP, or would like to obtain a copy of any of the documents mentioned in this STP, please contact Dr. Kelly Eifert, at:
+If you have any comments or questions about this STP, or would like to obtain a copy of any of the documents mentioned in this STP, please contact Kelly Eifert, Ph.D., at: